schneiderderek/atom-weather/README.md

 Configuration for weather can be found by going to: settings > packages > weather and click on settings.

+### Show Humidity
+By default weather will show the current humidity.
+To change this, check/uncheck the option.

 ### Show Icon
 By default weather will show an icon associated with the current weather.
 To change this, check/uncheck the option.